ninhnguyen01/SoftwareDeveloperPath/README.md

 All credits for course files (HTML), excluding my own, go to Jen Simmons.

 All credits for course files (CSS), excluding my own, go to Christina Truong.

+All credits for course files (JS), excluding my own, go to Morten Rand-Hendriksen.